PEESEgroup/GCAM-CDR-policy/README.md

 ## Files overview

 The root folder contains the Python scripts used in the study.
-There are nine Python scripts and two folders.
+There are ten Python scripts and three folders.
 Details of each file or folder is provided below:

-- data/: This folder contains four folders
+- data/: This folder contains three folders
   - data_analysis/: contains excel files for results calculations
-    - images/: contains images used to plot the data
+    - images/: contains images used in results plotting and in the supplemental information
+    - supplementary_tables/: contains supplementary data tables for biochar application rates
   - gcam_out/ contains the extracted data from the gcam xml db.
     - /released/ contains the results from the reference version of the model.
-    - /biochar/ contains the results from the pyrolysis versions of the model, with pyrolysis with land application modeled as an N fertilizer and bio-oil as a secondary output.
-    - /test/ models bio-oil as primary output with no application of biochar
+    - /<scenario-name>/ contains the results for each named scenario in the sensitivity analysis.
+    - /test/ is a folder for analyzing results from unnamed scenarios as part of the development process
       - The next subfolder level for all 3 extracted models is the RCP pathway
         - /masked/ contains the masked data where years with model errors are removed from data analysis
         - /original/ contains the original data extracted from the GCAM database